-- or (2) of this subsection or after the authority gains possession of the facilities following a breach of such a lease or contract or as a result of bankruptcy proceedings; or - (4) the facilities do not affect in-state retail rates or electric service reliability. - G. A public utility subject to regulation of the public regulation commission pursuant to the Public Utility Act [62-13-1 NMSA 1978] may recover the capital cost of a project undertaken pursuant to the New Mexico Renewable Energy Transmission Authority Act from its retail customers only if the project has received a certificate of public convenience and necessity from the public regulation commission.
+(3) the facilities are owned or controlled for a period of not more than one hundred eighty days after termination of a lease or contract described in Paragraph (1) or (2) of this subsection or after the authority gains possession of the facilities following a breach of such a lease or contract or as a result of bankruptcy proceedings; or

+(4) the facilities do not affect in-state retail rates or electric service reliability.

+G. A public utility subject to regulation of the public regulation commission pursuant to the Public Utility Act [62-13-1 NMSA 1978]may recover the capital cost of a project undertaken pursuant to the New Mexico Renewable Energy Transmission Authority Act from its retail customers only if the project has received a certificate of public convenience and necessity from the public regulation commission.
 A municipal utility exempt from regulation of the public regulation commission may recover such costs only if the project has been approved by the governing body of the municipality.
 Costs associated with a project undertaken pursuant to the New Mexico Renewable Energy Transmission Authority Act are not recoverable from retail utility customers except to the extent the costs are prudently incurred and the project is used and useful in serving those customers as determined by the public regulation commission.

 Effective date. - Laws 2007, ch.
-3, § 19 made the act effective July 1, 2007.
+3, § 19 makes the act effective July 1, 2007.